callumflack/callum-flack-design/example/pages/_posts/notes-on-deciphering-sun-tzu.md

 ---
 layout: post
-published: true
-mostRecentPost: true
-category: Notes
+category: writing
+tags:
+  - notes
+  - featured
 title: Notes on Deciphering Sun Tzu
 lede: My notes on the book “Deciphering Sun Tzu” which helped me understand the poetic paradoxes of ancient Chinese Philosophy as an alternative and coherent strategy of condition-consequence, as opposed to the Western rational means-end strategy I’ve been raised on.
 readingTime: 7